ebi-uniprot/uniprot-website/README.md

 6. `rm -rf node_modules; yarn; yarn build:ux-netlify`
 7. Make sure `netlify.toml` is in the `build` directory
 8. Upload the `build` directory to netlify
+9. Double check to make sure you can see yourself in google analytics real time

 ### Installing JavaScript Dependencies